 4. Practice acceptance

 Whether the decision to part ways with an organization is your own or not, as the departure date draws close, doubt may begin to creep in.
 If you’re leaving by choice, you may ask yourself questions like, “Will this be the right decision for me?” or “If I had done this differently, would I still have made the decision to leave?”
-If you have been let go or laid off, these questions might look like, “What could I have done differently to change the outcome?” or “Is there something wrong with me?”
+If you have been let go or laid off, these questions might be, “What could I have done differently to change the outcome?” or “Is there something wrong with me?”
 Leaving a job is both a transition and a risk.

 5. Look toward the future